headupinclouds/cmake_whole_archive/README.md

 # cmake_whole_archive

 This project contains a minimal yet functional simple test to illustrate proper use of "wholearchive" compiler flags when linking executables with certain static libraries.
-Both in project (build tree) and post installed pkconfig cases (i.e., `find_package(BAR CONFIG REQUIRED)` + `target_link_libraries(FOO PUBLIC BAR::bar)`) are demonstrated.
+Both in project (build tree) and post installation `pkconfig` cases (i.e., `find_package(BAR CONFIG REQUIRED)` + `target_link_libraries(FOO PUBLIC BAR::bar)`) are demonstrated.
 The following test case is reproduced from this stackoverflow.com post (with a few build fixes):

 https://stackoverflow.com/a/842770